hjegovan/LIT_assignment/README.md

 # LIT_assignment

-to properly run the program download the dependancies in the requirments.txt and the csv sheets, respectivly.
+## To properly run the program download the dependancies in the requirments.txt and the csv sheets, respectivly.

 You are given two data sets